mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 **What do we need here, and what is the expected behavior?**

-I want that, when my application start I want to send a HTTP request to a specific endpoint, notifying that I am starting.
+We want that, when the application start we want to send a HTTP request to a specific endpoint, notifying that the application is starting.

 !!! warning "Use Quarkus Lifecycle instead"